 - The ‘Politician,’ where we’re trying to win the approval of those around us.

 There are, of course, times when these styles are appropriate, but the best leaders use a fourth one to great advantage – ‘Scientist.’

 ‘Scientists’ are constantly seeking out new information to refine their assumptions and models – even if this information disproves earlier ones.
-Leaders adopting this approach allow for their businesses to be more flexible, to adapt to new information and changing circumstances; in fact, in one Italian study mentioned, a group of budding entrepreneurs taught to think in this way brought in a staggering 40 times the revenue of a control group.
+Leaders adopting this approach allow for their businesses to be more flexible, to adapt to new information and changing circumstances; in fact, in one Italian study mentioned, a group of budding entrepreneurs taught to think in this way brought in nearly 7 times the customers and a staggering 40 times the revenue of a control group.

 The message seems clear – to be successful, leaders need to put their pride aside, actively seek out new information and be open to changing their minds accordingly.